 This means you can bid with confidence knowing that your funding will be sorted.

-A typical bridging loan term is 12 months, with some bridging lenders able to offer 18 month terms.
+A typical bridging loan term is 12 – 18 months.
 This will give you enough time to carry out any plans for the auction property and to arrange your exit plan for the bridging loan.

 The most common methods of paying back a bridging loan are: